 You can treat yourself to a coffee, hot chocolate, berry tea (a Moomin favourite) and lots of cakes and treats all specially created with the Moomins in mind.
 Don’t forget to grab a Moomin to join you at your table!

 The experience was priceless and I fell in love with this place.
 So, I ended up visiting twice!
 Here’s a full post about the Moomin Café experience.

 Another sauna experience sitting right on the edge of the Baltic Sea by Suomenlinna island ferry port is Allas Sea Pools.
 It gets its name from the pool that is filled up from the sea.

-Afterwards you can treat yourself to lunch or dinner in their fabulous restaurant on the second floor.
-They have a well stocked bar to accompany your deletable food!
-I had their fillet of beef with mash on the side and an incredible desert of ice cream and crumble.
+Afterwards, you can treat yourself to lunch or dinner in their fabulous restaurant on the second floor.
+They have a well-stocked bar to accompany your delectable food!
+I had their fillet of beef with mash on the side and an incredible dessert of ice cream and crumble.